Shirley Mosley Benjamin -- Orangeburg

-ORANGEBURG -- Funeral services for Ms. Shirley Mosley Benjamin, of 1180 Wolfe Trail, Orangeburg, will be held at Simmons Funeral Home and Crematory Chapel, with interment to follow at Belleville Memorial Gardens, Orangeburg.
-Evangelist Sylvia Mavins is officiating.
+ORANGEBURG -- Funeral services for Ms. Shirley Mosley Benjamin, of 1180 Wolfe Trail, Orangeburg, will be held at 11 a.m.
+Friday March 11, 2022, at Simmons Funeral Home and Crematory Chapel, with interment to follow at Belleville Memorial Gardens, Orangeburg.
+The Rev. Barbara Mavins is officating.

 Please follow all COVID-19 precautions by wearing your mask.